Falah Waleed

-Falah Waleed (Arabic:فلاح وليد) (born 13 September 1998) is an Emirati footballer who plays as a midfielder for Dibba Al-Hisn.
+Falah Waleed (Arabic:فلاح وليد) (born 13 September 1998) is an Emirati footballer who plays as a midfielder for Al-Fujairah.

 Career

 Falah Waleed played with Al Ain in juniors and participated in the first team.
 In 2018, he was chosen to participate with the Olympic team to participate in 2020 AFC U-23 Championship.
 On 27 July 2020, he signed with Khor Fakkan on loan from Al Ain for the season 2020–21.